mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Commits

 When performing a Commit, the leaf ClientInitKey of the commiter and its direct path to the root are updated with new secret values.
+The HPKE leaf public key within the ClientInitKey MUST be a freshly generated value to provide better Post-Compromise Secrecy.

-The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret_key" associated with the "init_key" of its new leaf ClientInitKey (see {{initialization-keys}}) to compute "path_secret[0]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
+The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret_key" associated with the new leaf ClientInitKey (see
+{{initialization-keys}}) to compute "path_secret[0]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
 That is, path_secret[0] is used for the node directly above the leaf, path_secret[1] for its parent, and so on.
 At each step, the path secret is used to derive a new secret value for the corresponding node, from which the node's key pair is derived.

 ~~~~~
 path_secret[0] = HKDF-Expand-Label(leaf_hpke_secret_key,